aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ---
 ### Conclusion
 Great job!
-You have learned how to use pseudo parameters to write reusable CloudFormation templates.
-For more information, see pseudo parameters [documentation page](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html).
+You have learned how to use pseudo parameters to write more reusable CloudFormation templates.
+For more information, see [pseudo parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html).